aphrc-dswb/dswb-platform-data-harmonization-wg/models/test1.md

 ## A. StudyDesign
 > [!TIP]
 > In schema.org a study design takes an enumeration called [MedicalObservationalStudyDesign](https://schema.org/MedicalObservationalStudyDesign).
 Here we are proposing a different enumeration -- one that corresponds to the [several types of population-level estimation](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html) detailed in the Book of OHDSI:
-> - cohort method design
+> - cohort method design aka emulated clinical trial
 > - self-controlled cohort design
 > - case-control design
 > - case-crossover design